The Twins Almanac for July

 Molitor Hits Grand Slam vs. Twins

-After Pat Mahomes retires him in the first, 1974 Cretin graduate and Golden Gophers all-time great Paul Molitor goes 4-for-5 with a double and seventh-inning grand slam off Dave Stevens in a 14-3 Blue Jays win at the Metrodome.
+After Pat Mahomes retired him in the first inning, St. Paul native Paul Molitor went 4-for-5 with a double and a seventh-inning grand slam off Dave Stevens in a 14-3 Blue Jays win at the Metrodome on this date in 1994.

-Light-hitting Toronto third baseman Darnell Coles—who hit .210 with four home runs in 1994, and 75 home runs altogether over his 14-year major league career—hit three homers in the game.
+Light-hitting Toronto third baseman Darnell Coles—who hit .210 with four home runs in 1994 and hit just 75 home runs altogether over his 14-year major league career—hit three homers in the game.

 July 6, 1972